Ju-On/Offensive-Security/Dev.md

 ## Use tool GTFOBINs
 Can see that jeanpaul could use /usr/bin/zip as root privilige.
-Going to GTFOBINs Search for +sudo and then look for the zip binary.
+Going to GTFOBINs [screenshot here of sudo -l]

+Search for +sudo and then look for zip binary.
+In this instance we are looking for LOLBins to help us utilise the existing privileges that are associated with jeanpauls account.